NSLS-II-BMM/BeamlineManual/docs/automation.rst

 from the green line (see :numref:`Figure %s <fig-wheel-spreadsheet>`).
 The macro file is imported into the BlueSky session, providing a new with the name of the spreadsheet file.
-If the tab in the spreadsheet was called :file:`mysamples.xlsx`, the new BlueSky command is called ``mysamples_macro()``.
+If the tab in the spreadsheet was called :file:`mysamples`, the new BlueSky command is called ``mysamples_macro()``.

 .. todo::